Rodmg/aquila-mqtt-sn-gateway/README.md

 - Advanced device management: implement predefined Gateway topics for getting info of connected devices, events etc. (non MQTT-SN standard, implement as module)
 - Device pairing management

+## Not supported

+- 3 byte MQTT-SN header

 ## TOTEST

-- Removing subscriptions
-- Check disconect parser, should accept messages without duration field
 - Check if parser on willtopicupd accept empty flags and topic (for removing will)
 - Will update
+- Make sure that buffered messages are sent in order (database dependant, check what lokijs does now)